How to Paint Bathroom Cabinets for an Easy Vanity Upgrade

 Sand the surface with 120- to 220-grit sandpaper to dull the surface and smooth down any imperfections.
 To sand all the contours of paneled doors, try using a contoured sander, a small sponge wrapped with sandpaper, or a commercial sanding sponge.
 Use a tack cloth or damp rag to remove dust after sanding.

-An alternative to sanding cabinets that are in good shape—and don't require you to fill nicks and dents or to sand smooth—is to apply a liquid deglosser, which removes the glossy finish on cabinets and helps the new paint adhere to the old finish.
+If your bathroom cabinets are in good shape—and don't require you to fill nicks and dents or to sand smooth—an alternative to sanding is to apply a liquid deglosser ($9, The Home Depot), which removes the glossy finish on cabinets and helps the new paint adhere to the old finish.
 If you need to sand your cabinets regardless, you do not need to degloss before painting bathroom cabinets.

-Before you paint cabinets, try the new color by priming and painting the back of a cabinet door.
+Test the new color by priming and painting the back of a cabinet door before you coat the whole thing.
 This gives you a chance to make sure that you like the color and, more importantly, that the paint finish you've chosen will adhere to the cabinetry and your prep steps will yield a smooth finish.
 If you are not pleased with the finish, consult your local paint shop for advice on painting bathroom cabinets.

 Use painters tape to protect the wall or mirror from paint drips or messes while painting the vanity.
 Cover the floor with a drop cloth.
 Use a roller or paintbrush to prime the faces of cabinet boxes and drawers and both sides of doors.
 If your cabinets have a lot of detailing, it will be easier to use a tapered brush.
 A roller works well on larger flat surfaces and flat doors.
 Paint cabinets with one light coat of primer; let dry.